The power of Unity in marriage is a precious thing that every couple needs.

 How many areas are you truly ONE in your marriage?
 In this last year, my husband and I have struggled to be united spiritually.

 Unity in your marriage is something to strive for.
-It does not always come easy but if you are both willing to love the other better then self, a better and closer relationship is possible.
+It does not always come easy but if you are both willing to love the other better than yourself, a better and closer relationship is possible.

 This post might contain affiliate links.
 If you purchase anything through links on my site, know that I receive a small commission at no extra cost to you.